 9 Prioritize learning

 Perhaps most important, we encourage you to prioritize learning as your business continues to grow.
 The more you invest in learning, the more able you will be to adapt to changes in your industry.
 This will help you pivot as need be.
-Learning can include everything from reading and listening to podcasts to attending conferences and online and continuing education courses.
+Learning can include everything from reading and listening to podcasts to attending conferences and online education courses.

 Keep on hustling